ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Receive the Join Request {#ssec-join-req-processing}

-The Group Manager processes the Join Request as defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+The Group Manager processes the Join Request as defined in {{Section 4.3.1 of RFC9594}}, with the following additions.

 The Group Manager verifies the PoP evidence contained in 'client_cred_verify' as follows: